-With an AC stick welder, you cannot weld aluminum unless to attche a because aluminum welding rods burn properly with DC+ polarity.
+With an AC stick welder, you cannot weld aluminum because aluminum rods burn properly with DC+ polarity.
 AC will not keep a lit arc and create a mess on the joint.
-You need a DC stick welder and set the electrode holder to DC+ polarity to properly weld aluminum.
+You need a DC machine and set the electrode holder to DC+ polarity.

 Is stick welding aluminum strong?

 While stick welding creates strong joints for most metals, it doesn’t create strong joints for aluminum.
-Aluminum is a metal that gets weaker from the welding heat, and stick welding creates an aggressive arc and inputs too much heat into the joint.
+Aluminum is a metal that gets weaker from the welding heat, and this process creates an aggressive arc that inputs too much heat into the joint.

 Stick welding is also prone to porosity, which makes the bead less dense.
-With this process, aluminum oxide is also easy to enter the weld metal and make the final bead brittle and crack sensitive.
+With this process, aluminum oxide is easy to contaminate the weld metal.
+This makes the final bead brittle and crack sensitive.